NHS-CS-Club/Project-E.Z/README.md

 - Onscreen Coordinates and Location?
 (No F3) (Maby) (TODO)
 - Seed Cracker (Maby) (Not confirmed yet) (Idea)
 - Direct Discord Chat In Minecraft (Maby)
-- Toggalable Switch For Each Mod (DONE)
+- Toggalable Switch For Each Mod (Done)